Skip to the content.

 reset Reset serial input/output buffers

-raw <CMD> Send a raw protocol command and print one response line
+raw <CMD> Send a raw protocol command and print all response lines (stops after 1 s of silence)

 thresholds sub-menu